plyght/canvas-mcp/docs/TOOLS.md

 ### get_conversation

 Get full details about a specific conversation thread.
+This will automatically mark the conversation as read.

 **Parameters:**
 - `conversation_id` (required, number) - The ID of the conversation